Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Liminf Inequality

-First of all, $k_n$ is a Lebesgue measurable function of $x$ as it is the composition of an upper semicontinuous function (hence Borel measurable) and a Lebesgue measurable function.
-Furthermore, by \eqref{eq:conv_v_eta_n_k} we have that the denominator converges to zero, we have that $k_n \to \infty$ as $n\to\infty$.
-Moreover, in view of \eqref{eq:poincaire_estimate}, we have
+Observe that $k_n\geq 1$ is an integer for all $x\in\Omega$, and that the function $x\mapsto k_n(x)$ is Lebesgue measurable, as it is the composition of an upper semicontinuous function (hence Borel measurable) and a Lebesgue measurable function.
+Furthermore, by \eqref{eq:conv_v_eta_n_k} we have that the denominator converges to zero, and thus $k_n \to \infty$ as $n\to\infty$.
+Moreover, in view of the definition of $f^\eta_n$ and \eqref{eq:key_new_estimate_wo_grad}, we have